rbi-mtm/ams/day3/README.md

 #### Tasks

-1. Load the Si structure and use the `rattle` function to displace the atoms (e.g., `si.rattle(0.05)`).
+1. Load the Si structure and use the `rattle` function to displace the atoms (e.g., `si.rattle(0.2)`).
-2. Run the relaxation using a maximum force criterion of 0.001 eV/Angstrom.
-How different is the structure to the one loaded from file?
+2. Run the relaxation using a maximum force criterion of 0.01 eV/Angstrom.
+How many steps does it take to converge the forces?
-3. Continue running the relaxation with a force criterion of 0.00001 eV/Angstrom.
-Does the structure get more similar to the one loaded from file?
-Hint: use `np.diff(si.positions, axis=0)` to get the differences in coordinates between the two Si atoms in the cell and compare these values for the structure relaxed with the machine learning potential and the original structure loaded from file.
+3. Displace the atoms more (`si.rattle(1)`) and rerun the relaxation.
+How many steps does it take now for the forces to converge?

 ### Exercise 3.3: Calculation of phonon band structure of Si